spdx/spdx-3-model/model/AI/Properties/informationAboutTraining.md

 ## Summary

-Field describe the features used and other relevant information about different steps of training
+Describes relevant information about different steps of the training process.

 ## Description

-This is a text field that describes in detail about the specific steps involved during the training of the AI model in free form text.
-For example, if supervised fine tuning is used, or in active learning is used as a part of training the model that is being used in the AI software.
+InformationAboutTraining describes the specific steps involved in the training of the AI model.
+For example, it can be specified whether supervised fine-tuning or active learning is used as part of training the model.

 ## Metadata